zaedaamrin/e-motion-cornell/design/design-journey.md

 3. The "Join Us" page makes sense with this name because it conveys to users seeking to join the club will be easily navigate to, to find out all the information on how to join this club in one page.

+This directly relates to the user's goal of *Deciding to Join*, as it indicates very simply and obviously that the information a non-member seeking to join the group is located on this page.
+The wording of this page's name is quite common and will be familiar to the user as well, which further accelerates their achievement of this goal.

 4. The "About Us" page should be named so, because it is a common convention that the audience will be able to understand easily.
 This is also directly linked to their goal of learning about the club itself and gauging if this is the kind of club they want to join.

 ## Design (Milestone 2)